Glossodia, New South Wales

-Glossodia is a semi-rural suburb of Sydney, in the state of New South Wales, Australia.
+Glossodia is a small town in the state of New South Wales, Australia.
 Glossodia is located 68 kilometres north-west of the Sydney central business district in the local government area of the City of Hawkesbury.

 History

 Glossodia was formerly known as "Currency Creek" and its name was changed in 1922.
 The name Glossodia originates from a small genus of mostly purple orchids from Australia, which grow in the area.